On Ruan's Cohomological Crepant Resolution Conjecture for the complexified Bianchi orbifolds: The orbifold cohomology product

+Finally, in case 4), we use the fact that $\Afour$ has four irreducible representations (see e.g. \cite[Thm.
+7, p.
+19]{Serre}), three of dimension one that are induced by the representations of $\Afour / H \cong \ZZ/3\ZZ$, where $H$ is the normal subgroup of $\Afour$ consisting of the permutations of order two.
+The remaining irreducible representation of $\Afour$ is of dimension three.
+Therefore, up to conjugation, there is only one injective group homomorphism $\Afour \to SL_3(\C)$.
+The result follows from the fact that the three given matrices generate a subgroup of $SL_3(\C)$ isomorphic to $\Afour$. \end{proof}

-\begin{thm} Let~$\Gamma$ be a group generated by translations and rotations of $\Hy^3_\C$.
-Then all obstruction bundles of the orbifold $\Hy^3_\C // \Gamma$ are of fibre dimension zero. \end{thm} \begin{proof} Non-trivial obstruction bundles can only appear for two elements of~$\Gamma$ with common fixed points, and such that one of these is not a power of the other one.
-The translations of $\Hy^3_\C$ have their fixed point on the boundary and not in $\Hy^3_\C$.
-So let $b$ and $c$ be non-trivial hyperbolic rotations around distinct axes intersecting in the point $p \in \Hy^3_\C$.
-Then $bc$ is again a hyperbolic rotation around a third distinct axis passing through $p$.
+\vbox{ \begin{thm} Let~$\Gamma$ be a group generated by translations and rotations of $\Hy^3_\C$.
+Then all obstruction bundles of the orbifold $[\Hy^3_\C / \Gamma]$ are of fiber dimension zero, except in the case corresponding to two elements $b, c\in \Gamma \setminus \{ 1\}$ with $c=b^k$ and $b c \not=1$.
+In this last case the obstruction bundle is of fiber dimension $1$ and it is trivial. \end{thm} \begin{proof} Non-trivial obstruction bundles can only appear for two elements of~$\Gamma$ with common fixed points.
+The translations of $\Hy^3_\C$ have their fixed points on the boundary and not in $\Hy^3_\C$.
+So let $b$ and $c$ be non-trivial hyperbolic rotations around distinct axes intersecting in the point $x \in \Hy^3_\C =:Y$.
+Then $bc$ is again a hyperbolic rotation around a third distinct axis passing through $x$.
 Obviously, these rotation axes constitute the fixed point sets $Y^b$, $Y^c$ and $Y^{bc}$.
-Hence the only fixed point of the group generated by~$b$ and~$c$ is~$p$.
-Now lemma \ref{FantechiGoettscheFormula} yields the following fibre dimension for the obstruction bundle on $Y^{b,c}$:
+Hence the only fixed point of the group generated by~$b$ and~$c$ is~$x$.
+Now Lemma~\ref{FantechiGoettscheFormula} yields the following fiber dimension for the obstruction bundle on $Y^{b,c}$:

-After computing degree shifting numbers using lemma \ref{rotationAge}, we see that this fibre dimension is zero. \end{proof} Hence the obstruction bundle is trivial, and its top Chern class is the neutral element of the cohomological cup product.
-By Fantechi--G\"ottsche's description, the Chen--Ruan orbifold cohomology product is then a push-forward of the cup product of the cohomology classes restricted to the intersection of the fixed points sets.
+After computing degree shifting numbers using Lemma~\ref{rotationAge}, we see that this fiber dimension is zero.

+Let now $b$ and $c$ be non-trivial hyperbolic rotations around the same axis $Y^b=Y^c$.
+Then $c=b^k$ and either $bc=1$, or $bc\not=1$.
+As before we conclude that the fiber dimension of the obstruction bundle is $0$ in the first case, and $1$ in the second.
+However, if $bc\not= 1$, then $Y^{b,c} = Y^{bc}$, which is a non-compact Riemann surface contained in $\Hy^3_\C$, hence the obstruction bundle is trivial in this case \cite[Thm.
+30.3, p.
+229]{Forster}.